 Heather Ray (soprano) is the girl in the car next to you, belting out any and every song on the Wicked soundtrack.
 A soprano since the beginning of time, Heather has been singing and performing since elementary school, taking on such prestigious roles as a villager in Charlie and the Chocolate Factory in grade 5, Ariel AND Ursula from The Little Mermaid in her family’s living room, and Laurey in her high school production of Oklahoma.
 An HR manager for an alcoholic beverage company by day, Heather uses her impeccable organizational skills to keep Sweet Scarlet’s calendar on track.
 By night, Heather moonlights as a mom of two, wife of one, and restaurant critique of many.

 Eran Sudds (alto) started her singing days as a soprano, honing her harmony skills as a youngster while singing along to Air Supply on car trips with her mom.
 These days, she holds down the lower end of Sweet Scarlet’s musical chords, as one of the group’s two altos.
-When she is not obsessively monitoring Sweet Scarlet’s social media, or enthusiastically concocting new vocal arrangements for the group, Eran can be found photographing beautiful people, reading contemporary fiction, doting upon her cats and enjoying snuggles and giggles with her son, Henry and husband, Justin.
+When she is not obsessively monitoring Sweet Scarlet’s social media, or enthusiastically concocting new vocal arrangements for the group, Eran can be found photographing beautiful people, reading contemporary fiction, doting upon her cat and enjoying snuggles and giggles with her son, Henry and husband, Justin.

 Vista Trethewey (alto) has the most important sounding day job (Appellate Adjudicator), but is the least intimidating member of Sweet Scarlet, with her friendly nature, mothering tendencies and a permanent smile on her face.
 A crowd-stealing vocalist since the tender age of 3, Vista’s earliest singing memory is of snatching the microphone away from the MC at her first Canadian community event, and serenading the audience with a Persian nursery song.
-Nowadays, Vista can be found singing those same lullabies to her son and daughter, or belting out such 80’s faves as Total Eclipse of the Heart and Black Velvet to her eternally supportive hubby, Brenden.
+Nowadays, Vista can be found singing those same lullabies to her son and two daughters, or belting out such 80’s faves as Total Eclipse of the Heart and Black Velvet to her eternally supportive hubby, Brenden.